nasa/progpy/sphinx-config/prog_models_guide.rst

 Data Model Examples
 ******************************
-For data-driven models such as those using neural networks, the :py:func:`DataModel.from_data` and :py:func:`DataModel.from_model` methods are used to construct new models.
+For data-driven models such as those using neural networks, the :py:func:`prog_models.data_models.DataModel.from_data` and :py:func:`prog_models.data_models.DataModel.from_model` methods are used to construct new models.
 The use of these is demonstrated in the following examples.

 * :download:`examples.lstm_model <../../prog_models/examples/lstm_model.py>`
     .. automodule:: lstm_model